Africa

 Day 7

-Today follow the route of the Okavango River, travelling eastwards for 2-hours through the game-rich Caprivi region.
+Today follow the route of the Okavango River, travelling eastwards for 2-hours through the game-rich Caprivi towards Popa Falls.

-The Caprivi Strip (or Zambezi Strip) is a narrow finger of land connecting Namibia to the Zambezi River and Victoria Falls, surrounded by Angola and Zambia to the north and Botswana to the south.
-The region has abundant wildlife, with hundreds of elephants, large herds of rhino and many other species that migrate to the Kwando Floodplains before the onset of the summer rains.
+The Caprivi (or Zambezi) region is a narrow finger of land that connects Namibia to the Zambezi River and Victoria Falls.
+It is bordered by Angola and Zambia to the north and Botswana to the south.
+The region has abundant wildlife, with hundreds of elephants, large herds of rhino and many other species that migrate to these floodplains before the onset of the summer rains.
 Roan antelope, kudu, impala and zebra also roam across these vast plains.
+With over 400 species of birds, this area is also one of the best birding spots in Southern Africa.

-Drive through the Kavango region, which is famous for its woodcrafters, towards the western edge of Bwabwata Game Park.
-Check into your lodge situated on the lush banks of the Kavango River and enjoy an optional sundowner cruise to Popa Falls (pay locally).
+Drive through the Kavango region, which is famous for its woodcrafters and baobab trees, towards the western edge of Bwabwata Game Park.
+Check in to your lodge situated on the lush banks of the Kavango River and enjoy an optional sundowner cruise to Popa Falls (pay locally).

 Day 8

-Today enjoy an optional game drive in Mahango National Park, Namibia's smallest but most densely populated national park.
+This morning enjoy an included game drive in Mahango National Park, Namibia's smallest but most densely populated national park.

 Mahango has a high population of elephants, as well as many rare antelopes such as puku, tsessebe, red letchwe, sitatunga, roan and sable.
 These in turn attract a large variety of predators such as lion, leopard and even the highly endangered wild dog.